 If you fail the exam, you can apply to retake the test by completing the form below.

 CCD Exam Retest Application

 Locations & Testing Windows

-- The CCD® is offered at PSI computer based testing sites located throughout the world internationally AND paper and pencil exam throughout the year at designated ISCD pre-selected sites.
+- The CCD® is offered at PSI computer based testing sites located throughout the world AND paper and pencil exam throughout the year at designated ISCD pre-selected sites.

 To find a PSI computer based testing site in your area click HERE (select Healthcare, ISCD and exam type).